Top-100-Coders/knv2/README.md

   - Riza played a pivotal role in documenting the project.
 This involves creating comprehensive documentation that outlines the project's architecture, functionalities, and usage.
 Clear documentation contributes to easier onboarding and maintenance.

 - **BAP Creation:**
-  - Riza initiated the creation of Business Activity Processes (BAPs), defining the high-level business processes within the system.
+  - Riza initiated the creation of Beckn Application Protocol (BAPs) .
 These BAPs serve as a foundation for understanding and optimizing business workflows.

 - **OpenAI Integration (WIP):**
   - Riza is actively working on integrating OpenAI into the project.
 This involves incorporating advanced AI capabilities to enhance the system's functionality and provide intelligent responses.